prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 Prebid.shared.prebidServerHost = .Appnexus
 ```

-If you have opted to host your own Prebid Server solution you will need to store the url to the server in your app.
+If you have opted to host your own Prebid Server solution, you will need to store the URL to the server in your app.

 ```
 try!
 Prebid.shared.setCustomPrebidServer(url: "https://prebid-server-test-j.prebid.org/openrtb2/auction")